 Carbon Offsets Are More Popular than Ever, and That’s a Problem

 Your company may be considering carbon offsets as part of your strategy to reach net-zero or even to take you to net-positive.
 If so, you’re not alone; companies around the world are facing increasing pressure to reduce their emissions profile, and demand for carbon offsets is exploding.
-The voluntary carbon offsets market is projected to reach $700.5 million USD by 2027, up from $305.8 million USD in 2020.¹
+The voluntary carbon offsets market is projected to reach USD 2655.75 million by 2028 from $535.60 million in 2021.1

 At the same time, the legitimacy of offsets as a climate change solution is being seriously questioned (and increasingly revoked) by civil society groups, academics, and the public at large.2 These critics fear that offsets empower emitters to continue emitting instead of taking the strategic action required to truly meet their emissions reduction targets.